gvwilson/sensibleadventures/nardica/nardica.md

 a shrill mechanical sound that ended in the flat crack of an explosion.
 A dozen pop-up displays instantly materialized above the desk, aerial views and schematics splashed with red danger markers.
-The Marine took two steps and pressed the gun that was suddenl in her hand against Wales' head.
+The Marine took two steps and pressed the gun that was suddenly in her hand against Wales' head.
 He raised his hands,
 saying,